 Extreme weather events occur regularly in the Southern Africa and Indian Ocean region.
 They are becoming more frequent and severe due to climate change.

-Violent armed clashes broke out in Khartoum on 15 April between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) and quickly spread to the periphery.
+Violent armed clashes broke out in Khartoum on 15 April between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) and quickly spread to the periphery, including in Darfur.